KaiMagnusMueller/kaimagnus.de/_posts/2020-08-20-destinations.md

 Wayfinding systems are used to help and guide visitors navigating large buildings or places.
 In cities, we are constantly surrounded by such systems to give us orientation.
 Wayfinding systems have the difficult task of connecting rooms and floors of buildings or even whole buildings on a strategic level.
 At the same time, every sign has to be easily understood by first-time-visitors.
 After entering a building, visitors have many different goals or objectives in mind that they want to complete and they expect to be guided to them without friction.

 Most ambiguities in a guidance system can be eliminated by increasing the number of signs.
 More elegant than increasing the frequency of information is to achieve the best possible positioning of signs in a space.
-The foundation for this is a wayfinding strategy.
-Cost considerations, aspects of sustainability and aesthetic criteria also dictate to use as few signs as possible, but as many as necessary.
+The foundation for this is a sound wayfinding strategy.

 > Goal of this project is to first understand the design process of wayfinding systems and then design a specialized application for it.

 ## The Current Design Process

+A wayfinding designers design process can be divided into

+TODO

+There are two types of projects for wayfinding designers.
+Either they are tasked to create signage for an existing building or a planned building.

 Currently, the work process of designers in the creation of guidance systems is strongly characterized by manual work.
 Signs are located on printed floor plans and the digital designs of signs have to be manually referenced using Post-It's, for example.
-There is no solution for designers to get an overview of all sign locations and the designs of those signs together.
-Information chains must also be created manually.
+Although the process can be made easier with digital tools, there is no solution for designers to get an overview of all sign locations and the designs of those signs together.
+Information sequences must also be created manually.
 In addition, all information and its references need to be kept up to date manually and continuously.

+> "[We worked very graphically] while piecing those sequences together and checked step-by-step if the routes are cohesive."

+This becomes even more of a problem when working on large projects that can encompass 3.000 signs or more.
+For this reason, one of our interview partners uses a custom database software to manage their projects internally.

 {% comment %}
 For our research, we primarily worked with three books.
 "Wayshowing > Wayfinding" by Per Mollerup, serves as an easy and compact introduction to signaling.
 "The Wayfinding Handbook" by David Gibson describes the development process in more detail and "The Signage Design Manual" by Edo Smitshuijzen goes into great detail and gives a complete overview of the entire design process.